Yesterday was about our love for our mothers.

 And I realized that it captures how we are today as a nation,

 How divided we are as a people for reasons often very shallow and flimsy.

 Some people see the pink and white.
-Others saw green and grey.
-Still others saw both.
-And there were those who saw pink and white and then green and grey depending on the time of day or how they were feeling or even whom they were with.
-I myself saw green and grey.
+Others see green and grey.
+Still others see both.
+And there were those who see pink and white and then green and grey depending on the time of day or how they are feeling, or even whom they are with.
+I myself see green and grey.
 And now while I am typing this, I am seeing pink and white.
 And yet, we are all looking at the same picture.

 We Filipinos have and love the same country the Philippines.
 And yet, we see and experience her in many different ways.
 Some see her progressing and happy.
 Others see her as miserable and in great troubles.
 Others say we are doing very well.
 Others say we are going to the dogs.
 Still others think we are doing okay but could do better.
 And being the emotional people that we are, we cannot seem to set aside our differences to work for the common good.
 Instead, our emotions drive us to see our differences and causing the deep divisions among us.
 This is so sad.